1 Outdoor painting benefits

 You can also sketch with a friend or group of people.

-You can also paint in remote places in the countryside.
+And you can also paint in remote places in the countryside.
 But if you are a woman do be careful.
-Where I live a woman was murdered by a man in a remote place - she was going to a famous spa in the countryside.
+Where I live, a woman was murdered by a man in a remote place.
+She was going to a famous spa in the countryside.
 It’s a very rare thing but it can happen.

 You can also draw or paint from your car with all the windows up.

 Sooner or later you will have to get used to people looking at your work and commenting.
 This is especially true when you go outdoors.
 I have encountered all kinds of people while painting outside.

 Some people are friendly.
 Some people are complimentary.
 Some people insult you but in a very indirect way – such as one woman who told me she could see the pencil lines in my picture.
 I didn’t know why she said this but I think she was being critical – who knows.

 Then there is the ghoul.
 They stand behind you and say nothing.
 You can feel their silent presence and you feel a kind of coldness and then after staying too long they go without a word.